7 Principles of Universal Design

 Evolution of Universal Design

-Universal design has itself gone through many iterations.
+Universal design has gone through many iterations.
 It is no longer just about access to buildings, but access to anything and everything for everyone.

 The latest thinking and practice is co-designing with users – a really iterative design process that shares the design power between users and designers.